 7. Remember that interactivity is just one piece of the webinar.

 One lead presenter heard so much about interactivity that he worried it was taking over his webinar, crowding out content!
 Know what your non-negotiables are: What do people really need to know from me?
 What parts of my webinar are essential takeaways and where is there room for participant ideas?
 We balance direct instruction with exploration time in the classroom and should do the same in webinars.
 Our webinar participants say they want to learn from the experience of the presenter, not merely engage in peer-to-peer conversation.
 Determine when it’s most efficient and/or effective for you to talk and when multiple voices add value.

 Today, when we work with teachers like Rose, who are moving from passive observers of webinars and into leadership roles as presenters, we share how important preparation time, framing and practice are.
 As education continues to develop informal and formal online learning opportunities, it is critical that we don’t merely digitize the kinds of PD we have done before.
 Instead, let’s see webinars as a new “genre” of PD and strategize how to leverage its potential impact.

-Kristin Fontichiaro is a clinical assistant professor at the University of Michigan School of Information and the author of many books on making and digital and information literacy for children and educators.
-Liz Kolb is a clinical assistant professor at the University of Michigan School of Education and the author of ISTE’s Toys to Tools: Connecting Student Cell Phones to Education (2008) and Cell Phones in the Classroom: A Practical Guide for Educators (2011).
+Kristin Fontichiaro is a clinical associate professor at the University of Michigan School of Information and the author of many books digital and information literacy for children and educators.
+Liz Kolb is a clinical associate professor at the University of Michigan and the author of several ISTE books, including Learning First, Technology Second.
 Jeffrey Stanzler is a lecturer in the University of Michigan School of Education and director of the Interactive Communications and Simulations group.
-Kwame Yankson is a doctoral candidate in the University of Michigan School of Education.
+Kwame Yankson is a Postdoctoral Research Fellow at the University of Michigan.